 No Statute of Limitations for Felony Child Sexual Abuse

-As of 2017, Illinois eliminated the statute of limitations for felony child sexual abuse.
+As of 2017, Illinois enacted a new law that eliminated the statute of limitations for felony child sexual abuse and other serious offenses.
 This means that you can press criminal charges at any time, no matter how long ago the abuse took place.
 This powerful reform acknowledges the reality that survivors often delay reporting abuse for a wide variety of emotional, psychological, and personal reasons.

 This law applies to serious offenses such as: